imandra-ai/imandrax-api/src/proof-system/doc.md

 - `scope.enter : Scope -> Scope`
   Enter a new scope, child of a previous scope (or `0` for the root scope).

-### Terms returning `MProofTreeNode`

-- `pt.node : MProofTreeNode, MProofStep -> MProofTreeNode`
-  A node in the proof tree.
-The arguments are the node's parent, and the node's corresponding proof step.

-- `pt.root :  -> MProofTreeNode`
-  The root of the proof tree.
-Each node in the proof tree has a parent, except this one.